Sleep Apnea Solutions

 - Feelings of fatigue or sleepiness during the day

-At Las Cruces Dental Solutions, we can fit you for an oral appliance to wear at night that will keep your airway open and allow you to sleep soundly once again.
+At Las Cruces Dental Solutions, our dentists can fit you for an oral appliance to wear at night that will keep your airway open and allow you to sleep soundly once again.
 Oral appliance therapy is often more comfortable for people to use at night compared to a traditional CPAP mask and machine.
 This means you’re more likely to use it and benefit from it.
 The appliances work by holding your jaw in a position that keeps airways open, letting you settle into a healthy sleep rhythm.

 For our private pay patients, we don’t require a diagnosis to fit you for your oral appliance.
 If, however, you wish to submit a claim to insurance, you will need to see a doctor who can diagnose your sleep apnea prior to seeing our team.
 We will work with you to get you the care you need, no matter your situation.